 If you’re coating over any surfaces that have never been painted before, just follow the guide above to find the proper category of primer for your project and you can’t go wrong.

-If you're in the Greater Pittsburgh Area and you need help with your priming and painting project please contact us for a free consultation and quote!
+If you're in the Greater Pittsburgh or Tampa Bay Areas and you need help with your priming and painting project, please contact us for a free consultation and quote!